hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/11_multiQC.md

 ### Fragment length distribution

 The auxiliary directory generated from Salmon will contain a file called `fld.gz`.
 This file contains an approximation of the observed fragment length distribution.
 This is more meaningful for paired-end data, where the length can be estimated based on the location from both ends of the fragment.
-These plots can be compared to what we expect based on our knowledge of the size selection step performed during the library preparation stage.
+These plots can be compared to our expectations based on our knowledge of the size selection step performed during the library preparation stage.

 > **NOTE:** For single end data (which is what we have), Salmon reports a fixed insert length distribution.
 Therefore, the values are identical for all samples, and we only observe one distribution curve in the plot.